 CHAI Policy Successes

-To help educate the next generation of caregivers, we worked to secure support for both the reauthorization, as well as $295 million in appropriations for the Children's Hospital Graduate Medical Education (CHGME) program.
+To help educate the next generation of caregivers, we requested $465 million for the Children's Hospital Graduate Medical Education (CHGME) Program.

-We’ve regularly prepared and coordinated testimony before the DC Council on a variety of programs throughout Children's National:
+Our team has regularly prepared and coordinated testimony before the DC Council on a variety of programs throughout Children's National, including: